hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 env.enableCheckpointing(10000L);
 ```

-When the job is run we can see that the database is only being written to every 10 seconds.
+When the job is run we can see that the database is only being written to when a checkpoint completes, i.e. every 10 seconds.

 So now we have our first attempt at a checkpoint aware sink; we have learnt a little bit more about Flink sinks, state and checkpointing.

 This approach is almost definitely not production ready.
 In order to be more confident in our sink we need to understand in more detail the checkpoint mechanism; when checkpoints fail and in particular if we should be using the state mechanism to store our pending checkpoints.